-- (a) That the product is defective because it contains a manufacturing defect, is defective in design, or is defective because of inadequate instructions or warnings.
-A product contains a manufacturing defect if the product departs from its intended design even though all possible care was exercised in the manufacture of the product.
-A product is defective in design if the foreseeable risks of harm posed by the product could have been reduced or avoided by the adoption of a reasonable alternative design by the manufacturer and the omission of the alternative design renders the product not reasonably safe.
-A product is defective because of inadequate instructions or warnings only if the foreseeable risks of harm posed by the product could have been reduced or avoided by the provision of reasonable instructions or warnings by the manufacturer and the omission of the instructions or warnings renders the product not reasonably safe. - (b) That the defective condition rendered the product unreasonably dangerous to persons or property. - (c) That the defective condition existed at the time that the product left the control of the manufacturer. - (d) That the product reached the user or consumer without substantial change in the condition in which it was sold. - (e) That the defective condition was a cause of the claimant's damages.
+8 (a) That the product is defective because it contains a manufacturing defect, 9 is defective in design, or is defective because of inadequate instructions or warnings.
+10 A product contains a manufacturing defect if the product departs from its intended 11 design even though all possible care was exercised in the manufacture of the product.
+12A product is defective in design if the foreseeable risks of harm posed by the product 13 could have been reduced or avoided by the adoption of a reasonable alternative 14design by the manufacturer and the omission of the alternative design renders the product not reasonably safe.
+A product is defective because of inadequate 1516 instructions or warnings only if the foreseeable risks of harm posed by the product 17could have been reduced or avoided by the provision of reasonable instructions or warnings by the manufacturer and the omission of the instructions or warnings 18 19 renders the product not reasonably safe.

+(b) That the defective condition rendered the product unreasonably dangerous to persons or property.

+(c) That the defective condition existed at the time that the product left the control of the manufacturer.

+24 (d) That the product reached the user or consumer without substantial change25 in the condition in which it was sold.